America's Role in Addressing Outstanding Holocaust IssuesJ. Christian Kennedy, Special Envoy for Holocaust Issues

 As Holocaust survivors age, we have less and less time to do what we can help them receive a measure of justice in their lifetime.
 The survivor community is the principal constituency and major concern of my office.
 We focus on the restitution of property or when that is not possible, a measure of compensation for lost property.
 Through our work on Holocaust education and remembrance, we hope that survivors and victims' family members feel they have received a measure of compassion, too.

 All of us who work on these issues recognize from the outset that nothing we do can really compensate the survivors and victims for the horrific and unfathomable evil that befell them in the Holocaust.
 I'd like to use the title of former Deputy Treasury Secretary Eizenstat's book, to say that we recognize we are working for imperfect justice.

 Let me turn to property restitution and compensation.

 Though many new democracies have passed laws, implementation remains something we have to urge our counterparts to undertake.
-There are, moreover, five countries that either have not passed laws or not put into place real implementation measures.
+There are, moreover, five countries that have either not passed laws or not put into place real implementation measures.
 They are Poland, Lithuania, Romania, Croatia, and Slovenia.

-Romania has developed legislation for a compensation fund, but has not yet fully implemented it.
+Romania has developed the legislation for a compensation fund, but has not yet fully implemented it.
 I have met with officials there to urge action.

 Our Embassy in Zagreb and I have been told by Croatia's political parties that they will take up a law following next month's elections.

-From the mid-'90s through 2001, we reached agreements with various Western European countries and companies to address theft of assets and slave labor.
+From the mid-90s through 2001, we reached agreements with various Western European countries and companies to address theft of assets and slave labor.
 Let me review them briefly.

-Thank you for the opportunity to be here with you today, and I'll be happy to answer questions.
+Thank you for the opportunity to be with you today, and I'll be happy to answer questions.